notchum/watermarker/README.md

 3. The website will auto-identify the current OS and provide a download for the installer.
 4. Download and run the installer.
 5. On the `Qt Setup` page, expand the line with **Qt 5.15.0** and select **MinGW 8.1.0 64 bit**.
 The only other thing to be selected on this page is **Qt Creator** under **Tools** which is not optional.

+### Download and install OpenCV:
+1. Download pre-built OpenCV package from [OpenCV-MinGW-Build](https://github.com/huihut/OpenCV-MinGW-Build) and download the correct installer.
+2. Add `path/to/opencv/x64/mingw/bin` to the PATH

 ### Download and install the latest version of CMake:
 1. Visit the CMake [download page](https://cmake.org/download/).